SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 ### Ticks

-You might have heard the word "ticks" before.
-In the context of computer gaming, it usually refers to the processing of a single "frame" of the game.
-If you're familiar with the term FPS - frames per second, that's a frequency or a rate.
-The "Tick" is basically the period of time between frames.
+You might have heard the word "ticks" before in the context of computers.
+Usually it's referring to a clock-driven series of discrete states.
+That's how it is in Scrap Mechanic logic circuits.
+There are 40 "ticks" in each game-second, and our circuits are re-evaluated as a whole between each tick.

 With that background, we can understand how scrap mechanic processes circuits, because it doesn't just analyze a long chain connections and compute its results in a single tick.

 Why doesn't it?
 Well, pretty much all the really interesting circuits in scrap mechanic involve feedback loops and the scrap mechanic devs knew that was going to be a thing.
 With loops, there is no single answer to compute because the whole circuit cycles between states over time.
 So it's not like on each frame the whole chain gets computed instantly - it just can't work like that.